cardano-foundation/cardano-token-registry/README.md

 # cardano-token-registry

-:warning: This service is not yet live.
-Any pull requests will be __closed__. :warning:

 ##  Background
 This repository provides a means to register off-chain token metadata that can map to on-chain identifiers (typically hashes representing asset IDs, output locking scripts, or token forging policies).